Title: The Monsters We Defy

 Max may have gotten long used to the idea that his life will be short and sweet, but something inside him wrenches when he hears Calderon order Ehren to leave the First Aleran to a doomed final stand on the bridge.
-He hands Calderon food, and doesn't even have to tie him down to rest (a worry in a category of its own, really, because Calderon doesn't rest inasmuch as he stays still just as long as it would take to sustain him, and never more).
+He hands Calderon food, and doesn't even have to tie him down to rest (a worry in a category of its own, really, because Calderon doesn't rest inasmuch as he stays still).
 He knows Tavi, almost better than he knows himself, and knows after all the death and loss and desperation, someone would need to talk Calderon off the mountain of guilt he would have built for himself.
 Somewhere during the course of the conversation, he starts talking about Androcles, maybe because he hates hearing Calderon sound so defeated, maybe because seeing Crassus with a lion like that was, well, bloody unexpected.

 He remembers some peaceful days when he'd manage to shake Crassus and sneak off to the library before they'd set it on fire.
 It had been a piteously small one with precious few books for a lonely boy, but he'd found the old book of stories, and, oh, how he'd loved it.
 How many afternoons had he spent in that padded window seat behind the curtains?
-He'd beg a bit of sweetbread from the kitchens and maybe a flagon of mulberry juice and hide there, for an hour or three basking in the meager sunlight, and shiver for the rest of the day, but he'd been blessedly alone.
+He'd beg a bit of sweetbread from the kitchens and maybe a flagon of mulberry juice and hide there, blessedly alone.
 He had been free to daydream.
-Even better: if he cried, no one could see him.
-Dorotea loved it when he cried and even then he hadn't liked to give her that satisfaction.
+Even better: he had been free to cry.
+Dorotea had loved it when he cried and even then he hadn't liked to give her that satisfaction.

 Then Calderon's eyes start to burn furiously.